 Before You Start Fasting For Weight Loss – A Little Arithmetic!

 Sorry, arithmetic alert, but don’t worry, it’s not that hard.
 Any sort of fasting can help to reduce food intake, and if you are not worried about adding in a timeframe to meet your goals, then just implementing the 16:8 fasting to lose weight may well be enough.

 I’m a fat loss coach and trainer, so I have to make some calculations and put a plan together for my clients, here’s what I do, you can use it for free.
-There is often a little more involvement that this, but if you implement these ideas and monitor yourself along the way, you should see results.
+There is often a little more involvement than this, but if you implement these ideas and monitor yourself along the way, you should see results.

 Step 1.
 Calculate Your Calorie Needs For Your Goal

 Here is a small table to show you the calorie requirements for a variety of goals.
-If you are very overweight, either use your goal weight to do the calculations, or use an intermediate weight and adjust as you lose fat.
+If you are very overweight, either use your goal weight to do the calculations, use an intermediate weight and adjust as you lose fat.